Get E-Book

 console.log(socket.remoteAddress());

-});Connected UDP is useful when one socket talks to one peer.
-It cuts repeated target arguments, and it lets the kernel drop inbound datagrams from other remote addresses before JavaScript sees them.
+Connected UDP is useful when one socket talks to one peer.
+It removes repeated target arguments and lets the kernel reject inbound datagrams from other remote addresses before JavaScript sees them.
 That filter is local socket behavior.
 It is not peer authentication.

 socket.on('message', (msg, rinfo) => {

-console.log('from connected peer:', rinfo.port);
+console.log('from connected peer -', rinfo.port);

-});For a connected UDP socket, random datagrams from other ports will not reach that handler on typical platforms.
+For a connected UDP socket, random datagrams from other ports will not reach that handler on typical platforms.
 The kernel checks the remote tuple before delivery to that socket.

-Connected UDP also fixes the default destination for send():
+Connected UDP also fixes the default destination for send() -

 socket.connect(41234, '127.0.0.1', () => {